Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Positive recurrent prefix code and negligible cylinders

 Let $ (X, T) $ be a topological dynamical system.
 The variational principle describes the relationship between topological entropy and Kolmogorov entropy of a measurable dynamical system.
 We denote by $ h_{top}(T) $ the topological entropy.
 If $ \mu $ is a $ T$-invariant measure of $ X $, we denote by $ h_{\mu}(T) $ the usual metric entropy of $T$.
-In view of the variational principle, $ h_{top} $ coincides with the $ sup $ taken over the set of $T$-invariant measures of the metric entropy.
+In view of the variational principle, $ h_{top} $ coincides with the supremum of the metric entropy taken over all $T$-invariant measures.
 From \cite{MR0352411}, the $ \sup $ can be considered just over the set of ergodic measures.

-In symbolic dynamics, setting $ T= \sigma$ (the shift on words), the $sup$ exists because $\sigma$ is an expansive map (see more details in \cite{MR0457675}).
-That is we can find a real $ \theta > 0 $ such that for all $x$ and $y$ in any subshift $X$, $x\neq y$, there exists an integer $n $ for which one has:
+In symbolic dynamics, setting $ T= \sigma$ (the shift on sequences), the $sup$ exists because $\sigma$ is an expansive map (see more details in \cite{MR0457675}).
+That is, we can find a real $ \theta > 0 $ such that for all $x$ and $y$ in any subshift $X$, $x\neq y$, there exists an integer $n $ which satisfies:

 where $d$ is the metric defined in \eqref{diadic 1} and \eqref{diadic 2}.
 It suffices to set $ \theta = \frac{1}{2}$.